Learner Engagement Analytics Dashboard (LEAD) - Overview (UW-Madison)

 Grades by Page Views

 This scatterplot visualization is a comparison of students' grades and the total number of pages they have viewed in your Canvas course.
 The higher up on the y-axis a student is, the higher their grade is in your course (according to the Canvas Gradebook).
 The further to the right along the x-axis, the more pages a student has viewed in Canvas.
+(Note: student grades will always display the overall grade for the entire semester.
+If you use the date filter and narrow down to an earlier or shorter period of time in the semester, the page view counts will be limited to the selected dates, however the grades will always be the current (or final) grade in the course.)

 The visualization also draws a trend line for your whole course comparing grades to page views.
 While there is usually a general, course-wide relationship between grades and page views, individual students may be outliers to this trend.
 As with any comparison, the relationship between grades and page views should not be viewed as determinative for any individual student.